Klik0/utwente-bigdata-group10/README.md

 * piggybank-0.12.0-chd5.2.1.jar (for storing in multiple files)

 # Execution
-**Warning!**
-> The script points to the location of the data on our system (i.e '/user/alyr/worldcup/part*.txt'), you will have to alter this to point to the location of the data on your system.
-In addition, the data must be on the Hadoop file system!

 The script can be executed using the following command:
 ```
 pig script.pig
 ```
+> The script points to the location of the data on our system (i.e '/user/alyr/worldcup/part*.txt'), you will have to alter this so it points to the location of the data on your system.
+In addition, the data must be on the Hadoop file system!

 # Contributors
 Cristian Ciobotea, Nico Korthout and Martin Myslík